 - a stone cutting workshop

 - a surface treatment workshop (gold plating and rhodium plating)

 Tools at the service of creativity

 The bench pin is this piece of wood slashed common to all jewelers in the world.

-It is still used by all jewelers for making their jewelry.
+It's still used by all jewelers for making their jewels.

 One only has to see the jewels exhibited in the museums to realize that the know-how of antiquity jeweler's was impressive.

 Nowadays, the techniques persist, but have adapted to the modern tools facilitating the work, making it faster and more affordable.